-After taking a look at the stories behind America’s iconic Buffalo Gold Coin we’re now turning our attention to Canada’s Gold Maple Leaf!
+After reading the stories behind America’s iconic Buffalo Gold Coin, we’re turning our attention to Canada’s Gold Maple Leaf!

 The Gold Maple Leaf

-If author Ian Fleming had made his character Auric Goldfinger a modest numismatist instead of an evil arch-villain, Goldfinger would have been obsessed with Canada’s Gold Maple Leaf coin… and for good reason.
-Of the various offerings in globally minted gold bullion coinage, Gold Maple Leaf coins are known for their unrivaled purity of .9999 millesimal fineness.
-(Note: some special edition Canadian Gold Maple Leaf coins have been issued with gold purity levels of .99999).
+If author Ian Fleming made his character Auric Goldfinger a modest numismatist instead of an evil arch-villain, Goldfinger’s gold obsession would point him towards Canada’s Gold Maple Leaf coin… and for good reason.
+In globally minted gold bullion coinage space, Gold Maple Leaf coins have the unrivaled purity of .9999 millesimal fineness.
+(Note: some special edition Canadian Gold Maple Leaf coins contain marked gold purity levels of .99999).
 Such near-perfect quality has made the Gold Maple Leaf one of the most valued and collected precious metal coins since its inception in 1979.

 The Golden Pride of Canada

 Produced by the Royal Canadian Mint, the Gold Maple Leaf was originally brainstormed by Walter Ott as an alternative gold bullion coin to the South African Krugerrand.
-Ott’s minted vision was to quickly become the world’s purest, and most popular gold coin, as well as Canada’s golden pride.
-The Gold Maple Leaf’s purity notwithstanding, its most notable feature is the understated design it has consistently showcased for over three decades.
+Ott’s minted vision was to quickly become the world’s purest, and most popular gold coin.
+The coin’s purity notwithstanding, its most notable feature is the understated design it has showcased for over three decades.

-For a coin as appealing as the Gold Maple Leaf, a small historical misstep can be forgiven.
-In 1994, a 1/15 Troy Ounce minting was offered to the public, however, the new size was not embraced by collectors as expected, and it was relegated to just a single year mintage.
+For a coin as appealing as the Gold Maple Leaf, one might forgive a small historical misstep.
+In 1994, a 1/15 Troy Ounce minting was offered to the public.
+Unfortunately, collectors did not embrace the new size as expected, and it became relegated to just a single year mintage.

 A Coveted Canadian Coin

-To date, the Gold Maple Leaf continues to be an outstanding investment grade bullion coin, coveted by collecting aficionados and keen investors alike.
-Aesthetically and value-wise, Gold Maple Leaf coins represent the finest examples of gold bullion currency, and trade on the open market accordingly.
+To date, the Gold Maple Leaf continues to be an outstanding investment grade bullion coin.
+Collecting aficionados and keen investors covet this coin.
+Aesthetically and value-wise, Gold Maple Leaf coins represent the finest examples of gold bullion currency.
 Whether purchased as a hedge against inflation, or simply as an addition to one’s existing coin collection, the Gold Maple Leaf’s exceptional purity is what sets it apart from other gold bullion coinage.

-If you’re an international gold buyer or coin collector, go to Garfield Refining’s online store to see the Gold Maple Leaf, and other rare choices from China and South Africa.
+If you’re an international gold buyer or coin collector, go to Garfield Refining’s store to see the Gold Maple Leaf.